Department of Planning, Community & Economic Development

 The Quinault Indian Reservation

 The Quinault Indian Nation is the federally recognized government of the Quinault Indian Reservation.
 The Quinault Indian Nation has civil regulatory authority over the lands within the boundaries of the Quinault Reservation.
-The Quinault Nation's land use, zoning, sanitation and building regulations apply to all Reservation landowners and are similar to the land use, zoning, sanitation and building regulations adopted by both Jefferson and Grays Harbor Counties.
+The Quinault Nation's land use, zoning, sanitation and building regulations apply to all Reservation landowners and are based on federal law and the International Building Codes.
 Although there are some differences between the Quinault Indian Nation's regulations and the Counties' regulations, those differences relate to the unique character of the Quinault Indian Reservation.

 The Quinault Indian Nation and its staff are committed to assisting all Reservation landowners in a prompt and courteous manner.
-All Reservation landowners are encouraged to contact the Quinault Indian Nation's Department of Planning, Community & Economic Development with any questions or concerns they may have.
+All Reservation landowners are encouraged to contact the Quinault Indian Nation's Department of Community Development and Planning with any questions or concerns they may have.

 Reservation Beach Lands